theopin/tp/docs/UserGuide.md

 >Format: `<?xml version="1.0" encoding="UTF-8" standalone="no"?>`

 > :bulb: If you are creating a new XML file, you can choose to omit this line entirely.
-CheatLogs will still convert such XML files into cheat sheets.
+CheatLogs will still convert such XML files into cheatsheets.

 > :exclamation: If you are including this section, you should use the exact settings defined by the format above.
-Any change to this format can result in CheatLogs not converting such files into cheat sheets.
+Any change to this format can result in CheatLogs not converting such files into cheatsheets.

 ---